Understand agronomic justification and prescription

 The object of agronomic justification is to reduce the use of pesticides by promoting professional support for agricultural producers.
 It is prepared by an agronomist, who analyzes the situation to determine whether the application of any of the targeted pesticides is really necessary.
 Depending on the situation, a prescription may then be issued to allow purchase of the product.

-The application of pesticides containing atrazine, chlorpyrifos or any of the three neonicotinoids (clothianidin, imidacloprid or thiamethoxam) by land or air, or the use of seeds of certain crops that are coated with any of the above three neonicotinoids is prohibited unless prior justification has been obtained from an agronomist.
+The application of class 1, 2 and 3 pesticides containing atrazine, chlorpyrifos or any of the three neonicotinoids (clothianidin, imidacloprid or thiamethoxam) by land or air, or the use of seeds of certain crops that are coated with any of the above three neonicotinoids (class 3A) is prohibited unless prior justification has been obtained from an agronomist.
 The same agronomist then signs a prescription to allow the pesticide to be purchased.
-For more information, see the list of the trade names of applicable pesticides (French).
+For more information, see the list of the trade names of applicable pesticides (in French only).

 If you are a farmer or a contract applicator of pesticides in an agricultural setting, make sure that:

-- The terms of the agronomic justification are met and it contains all the required information (DOCX 93 Kb) (French).
+- The terms of the agronomic justification are met and it contains all the required information (PDF 1.02 Mb).
 (Individual justifications cover only one crop per parcel of land or group of parcels and are valid for a maximum of one year.);

 - You obtain the prescription, dated and signed by the agronomist who prepared the justification to purchase the pesticide;